constructorlabs/react-cinema/README.md

 # Moviewer
 ## A movie search enginee
-**Moview** is a movie search engine app which uses the Open Movie Database API.
+**Moviewer** is a movie search engine app which uses the Open Movie Database API.
 Enter a search term and see the search results instantly with full details of the movie.
 It has a responsive layout for mobile and desktop screen sizes giving a user-friendly experience.

 > [View the live demo](https://moviewer.herokuapp.com/)